sirdodge/sirdodge/README.md

 ‣ I've traveled to Egypt, Bali and Hong Kong<br/>
 ‣ I'm an FAA Licensed UAV Pilot<br/>
-‣ I once jumped out of a plane; but never off a bridge!
+‣ I jumped out of a plane once; but never off a bridge!

 <h2>Certifications</h2>